What you can do

 Another product to consider using is a sunscreen lotion called Bullfrog.

 We’d also like to know about local swimmer’s itch cases.
-Please report any case of swimmer’s itch.
+Please click here to report any case of swimmer’s itch.
 With your help, we can monitor and track cases of swimmer’s itch — and progress in eradicating it.

 History of our swimmer’s itch programs